How to Write a Speech Outline

 Restate the Central Idea and Points in a Few Sentences

 Your conclusion should say in a few sentences what you just said for the past speech.
-Create short, easily digestible transition statement with two sentences that get the idea of your speech across clearly and concisely.
+Create a short, easily digestible transition statement with two sentences that get the idea of your speech across clearly and concisely.
 You want to state, in no uncertain terms, what the main point of your speech was.

 Once you have restated the purpose of your speech, it’s time to make it memorable.
 You can finish strong by returning to the story you began at the start of your presentation, inspiring your audience with a call to action, or leave them laughing with some humor.